 The heat on top of a boil increases blood flow to the area.
-This is helpful since the blood carries white blood cells and antibodies that can fight the bacteria.
+This is helpful because the blood carries white blood cells and antibodies that can fight the bacteria.
 The warm soaking will eventually cause the boil to open and release its pus, which will relieve the pain.
-Once the fluid in a boil has drained the body can heal the area itself.
+Once the fluid in a boil has drained the body can generally heal the area itself.
 The boil should be washed regularly once it has opened and covered with a sterile dressing between washes.

 © 2011 Linda Crampton